 Some applications for licensing or other state credentials may require submission of a photograph, fingerprints and personal history so that a background check can be performed.
 Proof of training may also be required.

 While the government does not monitor the creativity of a licensed tattoo artist, certainly the clientele of a tattoo parlor finds this aspect critical.
 A licensed tattoo artist isn't required to complete formal artistic training or hold a degree in any specific art or design field; however, mastering the art of drawing and working with inks used for body art is important.
 Mastery of artistic and technical skills ensures that the recipient of a tattoo leaves with aesthetically-pleasing tattoo that has been professionally administered.

 Employment Outlook and Salary Information

 In 2015, the U.S. Bureau of Labor Statistics (BLS) reported an annual median salary of $58,450 for all other artists and related workers not listed individually, including tattoo artists.
-PayScale.com noted a median salary of $31,121 for tattoo artists in 2014.
-A decrease of 1% in job openings was expected for this group of artists and related workers from 2012-2022, per the BLS.
+A slower than average increase of 2% in job openings was expected for this group of artists and related workers from 2014-2024, per the BLS.